8 MLK Jr. Values to Instill in Your Kids

 Quote: "A genuine leader is not a searcher for consensus but a molder of consensus."

 Fact: Simple acts often transform people into important leaders.
-In 1955, a black woman named Rosa Parks was arrested for refusing to give up her seat in the "whites only" section of a public bus.
+In 1955, a black woman named Rosa Parks was arrested for refusing to give up her seat to a white man when the "whites only" section of the public bus was full.
 That sparked Martin Luther King Jr. to lead the Montgomery Bus Boycott — a 13-month protest that helped end segregation on the city's buses and fueled the U.S. Civil Rights Movement.

 What kids can do: Be a leader in a club, on a sports team, or in the classroom.
 Feel confident in yourself, show good sportsmanship, and help your peers work out conflicts.